 But … am I pointing the finger at the easy targets?
 I want to help, but there’s always the nagging doubt that the real audience of the post is people who are familiar with writing plays exchanging knowing laughs about people who aren’t.
 Well, if that’s you, it’s time to stop smirking.
 My biggest frustration in the last few years isn’t from the people who don’t know any better, but the people who should.
-I can understand why people with little experience of playwriting would keep making the same mistakes, but I’m increasingly noticing that there’s another set of repeat mistakes made by people who do have experience.
+I can understand why novices would keep making the same mistakes, but I’m increasingly noticing that there’s another set of repeat mistakes made by established artists.
 People who ought to have learned by now.

 [*: And no, I’m not going to tell you, so don’t ask.]